tchibatron/dbeaver/Application-Window-Overview.md

 * Click the Minimize button in the upper-right corner of the view.
 * On the Window menu, click **Appearance -> Minimize Active View or Editor**.

-To restore a minimized view or editor to its previous position, click the Restore button on its the shortcut in the shortcut bar.
+To restore a minimized view or editor to its previous position, click the Restore button on its shortcut in the shortcut bar.
 To restore a minimized view or editor to a new position, click the view / editor name button under the restore button.

+To close a view or editor, click the Close button or right-click the title bar of the view / editor and then click one of the options on the context menu (they change depending on the configuration of windows):
+* **Close **- to close the active window or tab in a tabbed window
+* **Close Others** (for editors and views that appear as tabs in tabbed windows) - to close all tabs of the current tabbed window except the active tab
+* **Close Tabs to the Right / Left** (also for tabbed windows) - to close all tabs of the current tabbed window that are located to the right / left of the active tab
+* **Close All** - to close all tabs of a tabbed window (close the window)